-Describe any existing waste or chemicals operations related to the proposal.
+• Describe any existing waste or chemicals operations related to the proposal.

-- Assess the adequacy of proposed measures to minimise natural resource consumption and minimise impacts from the handling, transporting, storage, processing and reprocessing of waste and/or chemicals. - Reference should be made to: the EPA's Waste Classification Guidelines 2014 (as in force from time to time) - If the proposal is an energy from waste facility it must: - demonstrate that the proposed operation will comply with the NSW EPA's Energy from Waste Policy Statement; - describe of the classes and quantities of waste that would be thermally treated at the facility; - demonstrate that waste used as a feedstock in the waste to energy plant would be the residual from a resource recovery process that maximises the recovery of material; - detail procedures that would be implemented to control the inputs to the waste to energy plant, including contingency measures that would be implemented if inappropriate materials are identified; - detail the location and size of stockpiles of unprocessed and processed recycled waste at the site; - demonstrate any waste material (e.g. biochar, ash) produced from the waste to energy facility for land application is fit-for-purpose and poses minimal risk of harm to the environment in order to meet the requirements for consideration of a resource recovery order and /or exemption by the EPA; - detail procedures for the management of other solid, liquid and gaseous waste streams; - describe how waste would be treated, stored, used, disposed and handled on site, and transported to and from the site, and the potential impacts associated with these issues, including current and future offsite waste disposal methods; and - identify the measures that would be implemented to ensure that the development is consistent with the aims, objectives and guidance in the NSW Waste Avoidance and Resource Recovery Strategy 2014-21.
+Assess the adequacy of proposed measures to minimise natural resource consumption and minimise impacts from the handling, transporting, storage, processing and reprocessing of waste and/or chemicals.

+- Reference should be made to: the EPA's Waste Classification Guidelines 2014 (as in force from time to time) - As the proposal is an energy from waste facility it must: - demonstrate that the proposed operation will comply with the NSW EPA's Energy from Waste Policy Statement and associated Eligible Waste Fuels Guidelines; - demonstrate that the proposed operation will comply with the Protection of the Environment Operations (General) Amendment (Thermal Energy from Waste) Regulation 2022, which forms part of the Protection of the Environment Operations (General) Regulation 2022; - describe of the classes and quantities of waste that would be thermally treated at the facility; - include details of the 'end of life waste stream' materials referred to in the proposal scoping report. the details should include (but are not limited to) the types of materials, waste classifications, characteristics, source(s), and predicted annual volumes over the life of the proposal. - demonstrate that waste used as a feedstock in the waste to energy plant would be the residual from a resource recovery process that maximises the recovery of material; - detail procedures that would be implemented to control the inputs to the waste to energy plant, including contingency measures that would be implemented if inappropriate materials are identified; - detail the location and size of stockpiles of unprocessed and processed recycled waste at the site; - demonstrate any waste material (e.g. biochar, ash) produced from the waste to energy facility for land application is fit-for-purpose and poses minimal risk of harm to the environment in order to meet the requirements for consideration of a resource recovery order and /or exemption by the EPA; - detail procedures for the management of other solid, liquid and gaseous waste streams; - describe how waste would be treated, stored, used, disposed and handled on site, and transported to and from the site, and the potential impacts associated with these issues, including current and future offsite waste disposal methods; and - identify the measures that would be implemented to ensure that the development is consistent with the aims, objectives and guidance in the NSW Waste Avoidance and Resource Recovery Strategy 2014-21.